 We also ventured to Glen Canyon National Recreation Area (another National Park Service site) and had a picnic lunch overlooking Lake Powell, it was nice to see some water!
-Afterwards we cut through to the Burr Trail, officially finishing every part of that route.
+Afterward, we cut through to the Burr Trail, officially finishing every part of that route.

-For the entirety of the week we’ve had little to no wifi and no cell service.
+For the entirety of the week, we've had little to no wifi and no cell service.
 I get it.
-We are out in nature, in the back-country and we should be on digital detox.
+We are out in nature, in the back-country and we should be on a digital detox.
 That works for me when I am out and about, but when I am back at the RV there is sh@t to do and I need internet!

 But I am surprised at how much writing I get done without all the distractions of the internet.
 While Mr. Misadventures is climbing up a hill or down some rocks scouting or setting up a shot I can craft whole blog posts, notes, emails to people all in my iPhone notepad!

 Rain is coming tonight so we will be grounded as the dirt roads are dangerous once it starts raining.
 But that's okay, it's been a jam-packed week.